Introduction to Wendover Payout Returns

 When I answered Lyle’s question by email in early November 2018, monthly statistics were only available through the end of August.
 At the time of this blog article being posted in mid-November 2018, statistics for September 2018 have been made available but not yet those for the month of October.

 Using what information I had available at the time, this was the first two parts of my response to Lyle’s question:

 - The Nevada Gaming Control Commission provides payout return statistics for the Wendover area casinos in Elko County.
 The most recent month available online is August 2018.
 You might want to look at p.
-26 of their report.
+26 of their latest monthly report.

 - What it provides there is what they call Win% for each slot machine denomination.
 Most people call that the casino Hold%.
 To get Return%, just subtract Hold% from 100%.
 Anyway, you want the best odds to win available, which is the smallest Win%.
 Those are $5 slot machines at a Win% of 3.61% followed closely by $1 slots at 3.77%

 All this is straight-forward enough information, which I was happy to provide.
 Low-limit slots players might prefer the best payout return statistics be for lower denomination slot machines.
 But, that’s not what the actual data shows.

 The August 2018 gaming revenue information provided by all casinos to the state gaming commission shows $5 slot machines in the city of West Wendover had a payout return of 100% minus 3.61% for a return percentage of 96.39%.
 For $1 slot machines in West Wendover for August 2018, it was slightly less at 96.23%.

 But, then I remembered Lyle earns free trips.
 Therefore, he might be interested in high limit slots.
 So, I took a look at those reported payout returns as well.